-- The baby must be less than 6 months old.
+3. Is your baby less than 6 months old?

-For as long as the answer remains “yes” to all three of these criteria, a breastfeeding woman can expect the LAM method to be 98% effective in avoiding pregnancy.
-No abstinence is required.
+For as long as the answer remains “yes” to all three of these questions, a breastfeeding woman can expect the LAM method to be 98% effective in avoiding pregnancy (Kennedy, Rivera & McNeilly, 1988).

-LAM is a great option for many women, and by all means get in touch if you don’t quite know how to answer any one of these criteria (human fertility can be complicated, and sometimes what seem like easy questions don’t have easy answers).
-As a Marquette Method instructor, I’m well-versed in the research surrounding LAM, and I can help you discern whether or not LAM is currently an option for you.
+Not sure if you qualify?
+By all means get in touch.
+(I’m know that in real life human fertility is complicated, and sometimes what seem like easy questions don’t have easy answers.)
+I’m well-versed in the research surrounding LAM and I can help you discern whether or not LAM is currently an option for you.

 - If your baby ever goes longer than 6 hours without nursing (even just once), you’re no longer eligible for LAM.

-- Women who experience any bleeding after 56 days postpartum will need to find an alternative method (even if the bleed you experienced wasn’t a menstrual bleed)
+- Women who experience any bleeding after 56 days postpartum will need to transition to another method (even if you don’t think the bleed you experienced was a menstrual bleed)

-- And finally, the method applies only up until 6 months postpartum, so when your baby reaches his or her half-birthday, you’ll need to switch to another method of pregnancy avoidance, if you’re still planning to avoid pregnancy.
+- And finally, the method applies only up until 6 months postpartum, so when your baby reaches his or her half-birthday, you’ll need to switch to another method of pregnancy avoidance, if you still want to avoid pregnancy.

-Most women who are breastfeeding aren’t doing it in order to avoid pregnancy for the first 6 months of their baby’s life—they’re doing it because it’s a practical way to feed their baby, and it’s a nice opportunity to bond with their baby!
-For some women, it’s an economical choice; babies have to eat, and formula is expensive!
-To breastfeed or not is very much a personal choice, and it’s not one that anyone can make except you.
-(And perhaps your baby.
-They have their own preferences … for proof of this, ask my third child!
-She wasn’t a fan.)
+Most women who are breastfeeding aren’t doing it because they want to avoid pregnancy for the first 6 months of their baby’s life—they’re doing it because it’s a practical way to feed their baby, and it’s a nice opportunity to bond with their baby.

 Many women love LAM and practice it successfully with each of their children.
 For many women the style of breastfeeding that LAM requires perfectly matches the type of breastfeeding relationship they always wanted to have with their baby, and the fertility-suppressing side effect of exclusive breastfeeding is just a happy and convenient side effect.
 Adding a new baby to the mix can complicate things and if breastfeeding is coming easily for you, then LAM can really simplify the NFP aspect of your life.